BjornL1/to_the_list_gd2/README.md

 - Name: Name of the list.
 - Created by: The owner of the list.
-- Clone Count: Displays how many times the list have cloned by other users.
+- Clone Count: Displays how many times the list has been cloned by other users.
 - Number of Items: Number of items added to the list.
 - Status of Items: Whether an item has been marked as done or not.